mattbierner/blog.mattbierner.com/_posts/2019-09-28-you-aint-no-punk-you-punk.md

 {% include image.html file="form.jpg" %}

 Printing was quick, fun, and fairly easy, although along the way a few letters did tear off and have to be reset.
-The form however really did not hold up well so I could only printed ten posters.
+The form however really did not hold up well so I could only print ten posters.

 {% include image.html file="detail.jpg" %}

 This experiment with duck tape was inspired by a recent series of prints I made using paper tape, also with white ink on black paper (I'll share those at some point too but they are for an ongoing project and I have to make the damn thing happen first).
 Those first prints unintentionally captured a punk aesthetic that you don't really see too much in letterpress.
-It would also be really difficult to convincingly pull off on a computer, whereas it's simple with letterpress.
+It would also be difficult to convincingly pull off on a computer, whereas it's simple with letterpress.
 You can see just how I threw this thing together and all the mistakes I made along the way.
 Not "beautiful" exactly, but I like the direction and I will probably continue exploring it.

 Which is all pretty much a long way of saying: after this, I can probably never show my face in Switzerland again.